-Cantor has advised us that it proposes to offer the shares of common stock and pre-funded warrants to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per share of common stock or pre-funded warrant.
-Cantor may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share of common stock (or pre-funded warrant, as applicable) to certain brokers and dealers.
-After the initial offering, Cantor may change the offering price and other selling terms.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per share of common stock.

+The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per share of common stock to certain brokers and dealers.
+After the initial offering, the Representative may change the offering price and other selling terms.

-The following table shows the public offering price, the underwriting discounts and commissions that we are to pay Cantor and the proceeds, before expenses, to us in connection with this offering.
-Such amounts are shown assuming both no exercise and full exercise of Cantor's option to purchase additional shares.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

 Per Per Share Total

 Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares With Option to Purchase Additional Shares

 Public offering price \$ \$ \$ \$

-Underwriting discounts and commissions \$ \$ \$ \$
+Underwriting discounts and commissions (6%) \$ \$ \$ \$

 Proceeds to us, before expenses \$ \$ \$ \$

-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$\).
-We have also agreed to reimburse Cantor for up to \$\) of certain of its counsels' fees and expenses, which reimbursed fee is deemed underwriting compensation for this offering by FINRA.
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$250,000.
+We have also agreed to reimburse the underwriters for up to \$100,000 of certain of their counsels' fees and expenses, which reimbursed fee is deemed underwriting compensation for this offering by FINRA.